siggiskulason/test-device-content-interfaces/README.md

 ## Build and install the device snap to test

 ```
-sudo snap install edgex-rfid-llrp-inventory --channel=[the channel you are using]
+sudo snap install edgex-device-rfid-llrp --channel=[the channel you are using]
 ```

 ## View the logs for the device snap